danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 This article explains how to get started with ApiKit.

 ## Overview

-ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

 ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model any REST-based API.
-It also has an ``ApiRequest`` that can define a route and response type, for even easier use.
+It also has an ``ApiRequest`` that can define a route and response type for even easier use.

 Once you have an environment and routes, you can use a regular `URLSession` or a custom ``ApiClient`` to fetch any route or request from any environment.

 ## API environments